 What do we mean when we say the word probability/chance/likelihood/odds?
 For example,

-- The probability the COVID-19 outbreak is done by 2021 is 4%. - The probability that Joe Biden will become president is 53%. - The chance I will win a game of solitaire is 20%.
+- The probability that Kamala Harris will becomes president in 2025 is 55%. - The chance I will win a game of solitaire is 20%. - The odds of there being a time capsule behind this wall is 100:1.

 Interpretations: